bbourassa/trip-planner/docs/README.md

 ### 1.2 "Create A New Trip Comparison" Page

+The "Create A New Trip Comparison" page is where trip comparisons can be made.
+On this page, you add in the name for two trips that have been previously generated as well as a comparison name and can generate the comparison.

+Additionally, on the page is a table of previously generated trips.
+This table can be searched by inserting a keyword into the search field and searching for certain trips.
+The purpose of having the previously generated trips on this page is to make it easier for the user to locate the trip names needed for their comparison.
+The rows in the table are clickable and will display the trip information on selection as well for user reference.

+The following information for a trip comparison is required:
+- Comparison Name
+- First Trip Name
+- Second Trip Name

+Required fields are indicated with an asterisk and a red border.
+Additionally, the comparison name inputed must be unique and the trip names inputed must exist in the previous trips.
+The red border will also indicate if there is a duplicate name input or a trip name input that doesn't exist.
+This is also indicated by a message above the generate trip comparison button.

+The button will remain deactivated until the fields are filled out with valid information and then the user can submit the trip comparison.

+On submission, the trip comparison information is visible to the user.
+The trip location, number of people, hotel dates, length of stay, hotel names, hotel ratings, pros, cons, and additional notes are directly compared with side-by-side text.

+The trip pricing for total cost, hotel cost, travel to destination, travel home, and other expenses are all compared using bar graphs.

+To get rid of the popup with the trip comparison information, a user can click on the faded out background to get back to the trip comparison page.
+From there, new trip comparisons can be submitted.

 ### 1.3 "View Generated Trips" Page

 ### 1.4 "View Generated Trip Comparisons" Page